 On the whole, the tempo of the Chinese novel reflects very well the tempo of Chinese life.
 It is enormous, big and variegated and is never in a hurry.
 The novel is avowedly created to kill time, and when there is plenty of time to kill and the reader is in no hurry to catch a train, there is no reason why he must hurry to the end.
 A Chinese novel should be read slowly and with good temper.
 When there are flowers on the way, who is going to forbid the traveler from stopping to cull them?

 The Confucian intelligentsia of Ming China loathed this frivolous new literature.
 And yet the masses of the middle classes devoured the novels enthusiastically.
-They became the page-turning populist fiction of their day, a phenomenon made possible by the spread of printing.
+They became the page-turning popular fiction of their day, a phenomenon made possible by the spread of printing.
 To try to summarize any of their sprawling plots here would be hopeless.
 So, I’ll just say that all of the novels I’ve just mentioned are well worth your time, in the bedroom or out of it.

 But if the Ming emperors had thought they could confine the barbarians arriving by sea to Macau and forget about them, they were sadly mistaken.
 Other Europeans soon made their presence known uncomfortably close to China.
 Spain established colonies in the Philippines and on the island of Taiwan, previously home only to a handful of sleepy fishing villages.
 The Protestant Dutch were also sniffing around, and frequently skirmishing with their Catholic arch-enemies the Portuguese and Spanish.

-The overriding foreign-policy concern of the later Ming emperors was thus not the new one of seaborne Europeans and their maritime Silk Road but one older than imperial China itself: the eternal problem of the steppe peoples.
-With the time of empire-building on the steppes consigned to the history books for the time being, the territorial integrity of Inner China became a major concern once again.
-The later Ming emperors rued the chutzpah of Emperor Yongle in moving his capital so far out on one limb of his empire; what he had seen as a means of power projection during a time of expansion now left them horribly exposed during one of retrenchment.
+The overriding foreign-policy concern of the later Ming emperors was not the new one of seaborne Europeans and their maritime Silk Road but one older than imperial China itself: the eternal problem of the steppe peoples.
+With the time of empire-building beyond the Great Wall consigned to the history books for the time being, the territorial integrity of Inner China became a major concern once again.
+The later Ming emperors rued the chutzpah of Emperor Yongle in moving his capital so far out on one limb of his domain; what he had seen as a means of power projection during a time of expansion now left them horribly exposed during one of retrenchment.
 And yet to move the capital to some more defensible spot would be to acknowledge their dynasty’s decline in the most humiliating way imaginable.
 So, it remained where it was.

 The Ming emperors were likewise too proud to countenance paying their alleged inferiors tribute in order to keep them from attacking.
 They opted instead for a less demeaning if equally venerable solution.
 Beginning in the middle of the sixteenth century, China embarked on its most lavish wall-building project ever, a line of defense covering the entirety of its northern frontier — a stretch of 5000 miles (8000 kilometers), from the coastline northeast of Beijing all the way to Inner China’s extreme northwestern tip.